 Indonesia – Canada Relations

-Canada, through General Andrew McNaughton as the President of the United Nations’ Security Council, managed to break the deadlock in the negotiation on resolving the conflict between Indonesia and the Netherlands that resulted in the adoption of Resolution 67/1949, which endorsed the establishment of a Tripartite Commission to hold negotiations with Indonesia and the Netherlands.
+Canada, through General Andrew McNaughton as the President of the United Nations’ Security Council, helped to break the deadlock in the negotiation on resolving the conflict between Indonesia and the Netherlands that resulted in the adoption of Resolution 67/1949, which endorsed the establishment of a Tripartite Commission to hold negotiations with Indonesia and the Netherlands.
 The Tripartite negotiations lead to the international recognition of Indonesia’s sovereignty in December 1949.

 An even increase of security related issues, including threats of terrorism, Indonesia and Canada agreed work together in combating terrorism through various programs and share common positions in numerous multilateral organizations.
 During the third Indonesia – Canada Bilateral Consultative Forum in August 2013, the two countries signed a Memorandum of Understanding on Counter Terrorism.
 This Memorandum is treated as an umbrella for programs that has been conducted previously.
-Canada has provided technical assistance in the Counter Terrorism on Nuclear, Biological and Chemical Weapons (CT-NBC) Program with the implementation of Training for Trainers.
-Since 2004, Canada also actively participated in the Jakarta Center for Law Enforcement Cooperation (JCLEC) and the Bali Regional Counter Terrorism Process chaired by Indonesia and Australia.
+Canada has provided technical assistance in the Counter Terrorism on Nuclear, Biological and Chemical Weapons (CT-NBC) Program with the conduct of Training for Trainers.
+Since 2004, Canada has also actively participated in the Jakarta Center for Law Enforcement Cooperation (JCLEC) and Bali Regional Counter Terrorism Process chaired by Indonesia and Australia.
 In February, April and May 2011, Canada assigned its officers to provide trainings in JCLEC.
 The Indonesian and Canadian Forces continue to develop the cooperation by holding Public Affairs Training Course in Canada and Indonesia up to present, as well as Capacity Building Cooperation in English Language Teacher Trainer in Ottawa and St. Jean, Quebec.
 On September 2014, the Royal Canadian Mounted Police (RCMP) and the Indonesia National Police (INP) signed MoU on Police Cooperation notably in the area of counter-terrorism.
 Canada’s Counter Terrorism Capacity Building Program supports extensive training for the INP and includes the placement of an RCMP officer in JCLEC.
 All programs are still taking place until today, according to mutual arrangement determined by both party.

 Indonesia Economic Cooperation